Live in the Munot moat

 In the 19 th century, Schaffhausen’s fortifications became obsolete and were largely demolished.
 In 1905, at the request of the “Verschönerungsverein Schaffhausen”, the now obsolete section of the moat by the Munot was turned into a game preserve for fallow deer.

-In addition, many other animals find a “protected” home here.
-Robins, tits and sparrows breed in bushes.
-Pigeons and jackdaws have nested in the wall niches.
+Many other animal species find refuge here.
+Robins, tits and sparrows build their nests in the bushes, pigeons and jackdaws make their homes in wall cavities.
 The hazel bushes attract squirrels and mice.
-Even a fox has been sighted.
-And if you pay attention, you can sometimes spot bats in the dark corners of the corridors.
+Even a fox has been spotted on occasion.
+And if you look closely, you can sometimes see bats flying around the darker recesses of the halls.